When I was a young mother, I wore a t-shirt with the words: “The

 assumptions about how life was supposed to work – including rejecting both the

-style in which I’d been parenting and the institution of school as an effective
+style in which I’d been parented and the institution of school as an effective

 vehicle for education.